-Without any political resolution to the refugee problem, while this population grows at a pace of approximately 4-6% per year, and with a downward trend of donors' contribution, UNRWA faces a huge challenge in terms of fiscal sustainability, and needs to cooperate closely with governmental authorities in the area of services delivery normally provided within the public sector - notably education, health and social protection.
+Without any political resolution to the refugee problem, while this population grows at a pace of approximately 4-6% per year, and with a downward trend of donors' contribution, UNRWA faces a huge challenge in terms of fiscal sustainability, and needs to co-operate closely with governmental authorities in the area of services delivery normally provided within the public sector - notably education, health and social protection.
 Furthermore, new crises in the region affecting the refugee population cannot be excluded thus further straining the Agency's capacity.
+The extent of the impacts of the dramatic crisis in Gaza is still uncertain at this stage.
+It is also expected that the level of poverty in Gaza will increase.